Application over Memorisation – Learning to Learn and the Parallels between Law and Maths

 Commentary

-Starting my Juris Doctor triggered an epiphany for me: I had never learned how to learn.
+Starting the Juris Doctor led me to a stumbling realisation: I had never learned how to learn.

-My experience in school was that we had multiple sessions about how to study, like using ‘The Pomodoro Technique’ where you study 20 mins on, 10 mins off.[1]
+My experience in school was focussed on how to study, i.e. using ‘The Pomodoro Technique’ where one studies 20 mins on, 10 mins off and repeats.[1]
 We were taught to use flash cards and then attempt as many practice exams as we could.
-I knew many of my peers who somehow memorised full-length draft essays for the English exam to apply if given that topic.
+I knew many of my peers who somehow memorised full-length draft essays for the English exam to apply if given that topic (very impressive might I say).

 [1] Francesco Cirillo, ‘The Pomodoro Technique (The Pomodoro)’ [2006] Creative Commons.

 We would write the notes, memorise the notes.
-Over and over.
+Rinse and repeat.

 I realised I had only ever been taught about time allocation, rather than what it was I was actually trying to achieve by allocating such time.
 I would read the textbooks and memorise parts of it expecting it to magically make some connection in my brain as to how to actually solve a problem or respond to a prompt.

-I have relied on my memory for as long as I could remember as my main form of ‘study.’
-Flashcards and memorising content by writing it out over and over meant I developed a strong visual memory of which I could recall multiple paragraphs from a word trigger.
+I have relied on my memory for as long as I could remember as my main form of ‘study’, rather than my comprehension.
+Flashcards and memorising content by writing it out over and over meant I developed a strong visual memory, allowing me to recall pages I had read, but never truly understanding any of what I remembered.

 The subject I struggled the most with in school was Mathematical Methods.
-The method of study I had used throughout my education was always just flashcard memorisation or physically writing sentences that would help me memorise content we had been taught.
+The method of study I had used throughout my education had always been mere flashcard memorisation or physically writing sentences that would help me memorise content we had been taught.
 I had never learned how to learn a formula and apply it to a new set of facts of which had not been covered.
-I realised that this is what my law subjects were expecting of me – learning a rule, applying it to new facts.
+I realised halfway through my first semester at MLS that this is what my law subjects were expecting of me: to learn a rule and apply it to new facts, just as I was expected to do in methods.

-could tell you verbatim what the mitochondria does, but I could not have told you how to solve a function if they put a negative fraction in there that happened to have a 3 as the denominator instead of a 2.
+I could tell you textbook-verbatim what the mitochondria does, but I could not have told you how to solve a function if they put a negative fraction in there that happened to have a 3 as the denominator instead of a 2 if I’d never dealt with -3’s before.

 I realised the part I was focussing on was the specific facts (numbers/symbols) involved in the problems I was practising, not the pathway for solving it.
-This led me to some unfortunate grades, but what was worse, it had led to me not learning the required content properly.
+I had narrowed the salient information all wrong.
+This led me to some unfortunate grades, but, worse, it had led to me not learning the required content properly.

-Having this realisation was incredibly necessary for my brain to be able to understand why I was struggling to analyse a hypothetical succinctly.
-A new set of facts did not actually mean I was being expected to know something knew, it meant applying rules I had already learnt with a few different words in there (like the different numbers for maths).
+A new set of facts does not actually mean I was being expected to know something new, it meant applying rules I had already learnt with a few different words in there (like the different numbers for maths).